-Exercise may be beneficial for individuals with ADHD,4,5 although the majority of supporting studies are limited in size.
+Exercise may be beneficial for individuals with ADHD, although the majority of supporting studies are limited in size.2-6

-A meta-analysis of eight randomised controlled trials assessing the effects of physical exercise in children with ADHD (n=249) indicated that short-term aerobic exercise was effective in alleviating impairments in attention, hyperactivity, impulsivity, anxiety, executive function and social disorders.6 However, the authors concluded that the results should be viewed with caution given the small number of studies and the heterogeneity of the outcomes.6
+A meta-analysis of eight randomised controlled trials assessing the effects of physical exercise in children and adolescents (aged 6–18 years) with ADHD (n=249) indicated that short-term aerobic exercise was effective in alleviating impairments in attention, hyperactivity, impulsivity, anxiety, executive function and social disorders.2 However, the authors concluded that the results should be viewed with caution given the small number of studies and the heterogeneity of the outcomes.2

 Other studies that investigated the effects of exercise on symptoms of ADHD include: